Search

 The starting salary for a Nurse Practitioner is difficult to pinpoint.

-Salaries sometimes start at Band 6 in the NHS, which is currently £33,706 a year.
-However, these roles are often advertised at Band 7 or even higher – with Band 7 salaries starting at £41,659.
+Salaries sometimes start at Band 6 in the NHS, which is currently £39,959 a year for your first two years as a Band 6.
+However, these roles are often advertised at Band 7 or even higher – with Band 7 salaries starting at £49,387.

 What Is The Average Salary For A Nurse Practitioner?